-Post-offer pre-employment physicals will be required for every applicant to be hired for the City in a regular, non-seasonal employment position.
+Post-offer pre-employment physicals will be required for all applicants for uniformed service in the Police and Fire departments.
 Such examinations shall be paid for by the City.
 The examinations shall be performed by licensed physicians selected by the City of Mountain Home.
 A summary report of the examining physician shall be provided to Human Resources as to whether the applicant can perform the job sought and what, if any, restrictions are necessary to determine any necessary work restructuring or accommodations.
 Although the physicians may make the medical determinations relative to physical/mental requirements of the job and any direct safety threat determinations, their determinations are only recommendations; final authority to hire rests with the City.
 Only in cases of emergency may an applicant begin work prior to the post-employment job offer medical examination, but employment is subject to the applicant's passing such examination.